SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. node-property:: modules

-    A JSON object with names of modules as key and JSON-objects as values, see :ref:`module-description`.
+    A JSON object with names of modules as key and JSON objects as values, see :ref:`module-description`.

     .. note:: Be aware that some JSON libraries may not be able to keep the